Risk-limiting audit: Categories of audits

 The last three items are hard in one-party states, where all participants may be swayed by the ruling party.

 Hand-checking ballots (method 1) identifies bugs and hacks in how election computers interpret each ballot, so computer processing can be improved for future elections.
 Hand-counting ballots (methods 2 and 3) bypasses bugs and hacks in computer counts, so it does not identify exactly what mistakes were made.
 Independently totaling cast vote records (method 1) or batch totals (method 3) identifies bugs and hacks in how election computers calculate totals.
 Method 2 does not need this independent totaling step, since it has a large enough sample to identify winners directly.

-Colorado uses method 1 in most counties, and method 2 in a few counties which use election machines which do not record and store "cast vote records".
-Colorado uses no audit method in two counties which hand-count ballots in the first place.
+Colorado uses method 1 in most counties.
+Colorado uses no audit method in one county which hand-count ballots in the first place.

 Risk-limiting audits are a results audit to determine if votes were tabulated accurately, not a process audit, to determine if good procedures were followed.